mathildesibran/capstone/README.md

 generate systematic excess returns and exhibit predictive power for the **direction of next-day excess stock returns** at three levels:

-- market level,
+- Market level
-- individual stock level,
+- Individual stock level
-- sector level.
+- Sector level

 The analysis focuses on a panel of liquid U.S. equities and combines descriptive anomaly analysis with supervised machine learning models.